microsoft/FeatureManagement-Python/README.md

 - `Users` - A list of users that the feature flag is enabled for.
 - `Groups` - A list of groups that the feature flag is enabled for and a rollout percentage for each group.
+  - `Name` - The name of the group.
+  - `RolloutPercentage` - A percentage value that the feature flag is enabled for in the given group.
 - `DefaultRolloutPercentage` - A percentage value that the feature flag is enabled for.
 - `Exclusion` - An object that contains a list of users and groups that the feature flag is disabled for.
+  - `Users` - A list of users that the feature flag is disabled for.
+  - `Groups` - A list of groups that the feature flag is disabled for.

 ```json
 {